brunosan/cv/index.md

 **Microsoft "Planetary Computer"** (2020-2022)
 >[Program Director and Principal Scientist](https://planetarycomputer.microsoft.com/)
- * I direct Microsoft's [Planetary Computer](https://planetarycomputer.microsoft.com/), including strategy, hiring the engineering team, external relationships, budgeting and day to day operations.
-It's the leading open geospatial platform with +40PB of data, fully indexed, and a scalable compute platform.
+ * I directed the creation and rollout of Microsoft's [Planetary Computer](https://planetarycomputer.microsoft.com/), including strategy, hiring the engineering team, external relationships, budgeting and day to day operations.
+In 1.5 years it became the market leader of indexed open geospatial data with +54PB of data and scalable compute.
- * Part of "AI for Earth", a $50MM+ Microsoft program to change the way people and organizations monitor, model, and manage Earth’s natural systems.
-The program includes grants, technology, hosting, and events.
+ * I also directed the scheduled sunsetting of "AI for Earth", a $50MM+ Microsoft program to change the way people and organizations monitor, model, and manage Earth’s natural systems.
+The program included grants, technology, hosting, and events.

 **"Impact Science.dev" Consulting** (2017-2020)
  >[Director](https://impactscience.dev/)
- * Ongoing relationships with previous clients and projects, such as Satellite Nightlights at the World Bank or global methods for transportation network assessment at Mapbox.
+ * Clients include previous projects, such as Satellite Nightlights at the World Bank or global methods for transportation network assessment at Mapbox.
  * New projects include government policy making with a Big Three consultancy client, fostering entrepreneurship skills in Kakuma refugee camp, teaching workshops on data science in Cape Town, building the logistics software for a hazelnut company in Bhutan, and advising on competitiveness for the UAE government.
  * The methodology has been published at Impact Science: The science of getting to radical social and environmental breakthroughs ( book.impactscience.dev )